rca/compose-flow/README.md

 It defines three "Profiles" for local, development, and production deployments.
 They all share a base `docker-compose.yml` file, but you may need additional services locally that you don't need for development and production environments.
 In the example above, `dev` and `prod` don't need a postgres service (they probably use a standalone system or a hosted database like RDS), but a postgres service is needed locally.

 It also defines some "Tasks", which are commonly run within this example project.
-The `psql` task using `docker-compose` against the `dev` environment expands to:
+The `psql` task using `docker-compose` against the `local` environment expands to:

 ```
-$ cp /path/to/dev.env ./.env
+$ cp /path/to/local.env ./.env
-$ docker-compose -f docker-compose.yml -f docker-compose.dev.yml exec postgres psql -U postgres postgres
+$ docker-compose -f docker-compose.yml -f docker-compose.local.yml exec postgres psql -U postgres postgres
 ```

 (Note: remember to replace `.env` when you deploy to prod...)